Why you shouldn’t put all your investment eggs in the one basket.

 That's because investment returns from different assets are never consistent.

-Let's take a look at some of the asset returns from the 2019-20 financial year.
-The best-performing asset was United States listed shares, which returned 9.6 per cent.
-The worst-performing asset was Australian listed property, which fell 21.3 per cent.
-Australian shares fell 7.2 per cent.
+Let's take a look at some of the asset class returns from the 2022-23 financial year.
+The best-performing asset class was United States listed shares, which returned 23.5% The worst-performing assets were international bonds (hedged) and international listed property, which both fell 1.5%.
+Australian shares gained 14.8%.

 But if you compare those results with the previous year, it was a very different story.
-Australian listed property was the best performer, gaining 19.3 per cent.
-US shares delivered 16.3 per cent, and Australian shares 11 per cent.
+Cash was the best performer, gaining 0.1%.
+Australian listed property was the worst performer, falling 12.3%, while international shares (hedged) fell 11.3%.